 Which got more criticism?
-Mark Zuckerberg giving $100 million to help low-income students?
+Mark Zuckerberg donating $100 million to help struggling schools in Newark?
 Or Mark Zuckerberg buying a $59 million dollar mansion in Lake Tahoe?
-Obviously it’s the low-income students.
+Obviously it’s the schools.
 I’ve heard people criticizing Zuckerberg’s donation constantly for years, and I didn’t even know he had a $59 million Lake Tahoe mansion until I googled “things mark zuckerberg has spent ridiculous amounts of money on” in the process of writing this paragraph.

 Which got more negative press?
 Jeff Bezos donating $2 billion for preschools for underprivileged children?
 Or Jeff Bezos spending $2 billion on whatever is going to come up when I Google “things jeff bezos has spent ridiculous amounts of money on?”.